fidele007/khmer-smarter-keyboard/README.md

 * Make the "Zero width space (ZWSP)" (U+200B) option in the app's Settings actually work
 * **Space cursor:** allows moving of cursor in the text field by swiping the space button.
 This feature conflicts with the swipe gesture to switch between internal keyboards (English/Khmer).
 Therefore, a *long press gesture* to switch between internal keyboards has been implemented to solve the conflict.
 * **Keyboard theme:** allows unlimited theming option for the keyboard which greatly improves upon the preset 4 color theme option included with the original app.
 Two colors can be customized: the background color and the foreground color (character text color) of the keyboard.
+* **Keyboard background image:** allows user to pick an image from the Photos app, crop it to the keyboard's frame and adjust its brightness.

 This project is under [MIT License](http://choosealicense.com/licenses/mit/).